Reactive-Extensions/RxJS/readme.md

 This set of libraries include:

 - [rx.lite.js](doc/libraries/rx.lite.md) - lite version with event bindings, creation, time and standard query operators with a compat file for older browsers.
+For most operations, this is the file you'll want to use unless you want the full power of RxJS.
 - [rx.js](doc/libraries/rx.md) - core library for ES5 compliant browsers and runtimes plus compatibility for older browsers.
 - [rx.aggregates.js](doc/libraries/rx.aggregates.md) - aggregation event processing query operations
 - [rx.async.js](doc/libraries/rx.async.md) - async operations such as events, callbacks and promises plus a compat file for older browsers.